Celâl Bayar: Presidency

 President Bayar receives a standing ovation after his speech before a joint session of Congress.
 Behind him are Vice-President Nixon and Speaker of the House Sam Rayburn (1954).

 In the first free elections in Turkish history, the Democrats won the 1950 general election with a 53% popular mandate.
 Though Bayar didn't aspire to become president, parliament elected him as president of Turkey on 22 May 1950.
+He was the first president of the Republic without a military background.
 He subsequently resigned from the DP leadership, though regularly discussed policy with his prime minister and DP leader successor, Menderes.
-He was the first president of the Republic without a military background.
-He was also the first to do away with a non-partisan appearance, participating in election rallies and walking with a cane with an engraving of the DP logo.
+He was participated in election rallies walking with a cane with an engraving of the DP logo.
 He was re-elected in 1954 and 1957, serving for 10 years as president.

 During Bayar's presidency relations with the Western bloc improved and after the Turkish Straits Crisis, Turkey joined the Korean War in 1951 and then NATO in February 1952.
 Bayar became the first president of Turkey to make an official visit to the United States in 1954.
 In a speech at a DP rally in İstanbul before the 1957 election, he announced that "Turkey will become a "Little America" in 30 years.

 During ten-years of Democrat rule, Turkish society went through deep transformations.
 An inflationary economic policy encouraging private enterprise was followed, though the role of the state was not reduced.
 Political participation increased, leading to a large cadre of Anatolians entering politics and business.
 Although secularism was not abandoned, the explicitly secularist policy of the one-party regime was abandoned.
 In the second half of the 1950s, with the impact of the economic depression, the DP pursued increasingly authoritarian policies and put heavy pressure on the opposition.
 It was under his presidency that the İstanbul Pogrom took place on 6–7 September 1955.
 Bayar also had a decisive influence in encouraging authoritarianism by the Democrats.